choosedigital/api-spec/Authentication.md

 The value of the ```x-cd-date``` header must be in one of the RFC 2616 formats ( http://www.ietf.org/rfc/rfc2616.txt ).

-##Authentication Parameter (additional requirement for purchase calls)
+##Authentication Parameter

-For a few methods, an ```authentication``` parameter is required.
-To calculate this parameter, concat the variables as noted for the method (we'll call that data for now) and do a HMAC-SHA1 hash with your secret key.
+For a few methods (like purchases), an ```authentication``` parameter is required.
+To calculate this parameter, concat the variables as noted for the method (we'll call that ```data``` for now) and do a HMAC-SHA1 hash with your secret key.
 Here's a Java sample:

 ## HMAC-SHA1 hash with Secret Key

-To calculate an ```authentication``` parameter, concat the variables as noted for the method (we'll call that ```data``` for now) and do a HMAC-SHA1 hash with your secret key.
 Java example:

 ```java
 public static String calculateRFC2104HMAC(String data, String secretKey) throws SignatureException {